gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "It must have come here," Gumption said.

-"Yeah, or one of the other bots needed a recharge."
+"Yeah, or one of the raiders needed a recharge."
 Maddy shivered.
-The last of the day's warmth was fading, and the forest around them looked more ominous with each darkening moment.
+The last of the day's warmth was gone, and the forest around them looked more ominous with each darkening moment.
 They were a long way from the village and no one would know where to look for them.